Berwyn Jones: Rugby league career

 He transferred from Wakefield Trinity to Bradford Northern in 1967/68 for £3,000, where he was joined by Leeds' Geoff Wrigglesworth.
 The pair formed a potent right wing/centre partnership.
 Jones scored 26 tries that season, his best haul.

 Retirement

 He transferred from Bradford Northern to St. Helens during 1969 but scored just two tries before announcing a premature retirement.

-He died in January 2007 after a battle with motor neurone disease.
+He died in January 2007 after a battle with motor neurone disease aged 66 in Ross-on-Wye, Herefordshire, England.